UBC-MDS/DSCI-532_2026_8_cocoaboard/reports/m1_proposal.md

 Our target audience will be primarity Sales Managers, Regional Sales Directors or C-suites at a chocolate manufacturing/distribution company.
 Our team will serve as Data Analytics Consultants for the sales team providing actionable insights to help the leadership team optimize their sales strategy and resource allocation.

 ### Problem
 Here are the challengs facing by the chocolate company:

-- Inconsistent sales performance across regions and salespeople
+- Inconsistent sales performance across regions and salespeople: need to build performance tracker for sales strategy and human resource training
-- Inefficient product mix decisions
+- Inefficient product mix decisions: need to discover the top product sales for efficient recource allocation
-- Reactive rather than proactive management - Monthly or quarterly reviews happen too late to course-correct, and they need real-time visibility into trends
+- Reactive rather than proactive management: Monthly or quarterly reviews happen too late to course-correct, and they need real-time visibility into trends
-- Missed opportunities - They can't easily identify seasonal patterns, top customers, or which salesperson-product combinations work best
+- Missed opportunities: need to identify seasonal patterns, top customers, or which salesperson-product combinations work best

 ### Solution

-Creating machine learning models often involves writing redundant code, particularly when tuning hyperparameters and comparing performance across different models.
-This project aims to reduce that redundancy by streamlining these repetitive steps, making the model development process more efficient and time-effective.
-To achieve this, our project focuses on building reusable functions that, given user input, automatically return the optimal hyperparameters, the best-performing model, its accuracy score, and a corresponding confusion matrix, all in a single, unified workflow.
+Our interactive R Shiny dashboard will serve as a centralized, web-based command center accessible from any browser.
+Through intuitive dropdown filters, date selectors, and dynamic visualizations, sales managers can instantly compare performance across salespeople, products, and countries without technical expertise.

+Interactive charts reveal trends over time, highlight top and underperforming segments, and calculate profit margins on-the-fly.
+Users can drill down from high-level overviews to granular transaction details, answer ad-hoc questions independently, and even generate personalized performance views for individual sales reps.
+This self-service analytics tool transforms static data into actionable intelligence, enabling the team to shift from reactive quarterly reviews to proactive, data-driven decision-making in real-time.

 ## Section 2: Description of the Data